forestryio/forestry.io/hugo/content/blog/instant-production-ready-scaffolding-with-create-static-site.md

 ## Ejecting

-Just like Create React App, Create Static Site gives you the option to **eject** your configuration if you need to customize it.
+Just like Create React App, _Create Static Site_ gives you the option to **eject** your configuration if you need to customize it.
 Note that after ejecting, you will have to maintain the build configuration yourself!

 {{% tip %}}
-Is there something missing from Create Static Site that is essential to your workflow?
-Consider [forking the repository](https://github.com/forestryio/create-static-site) to create a new flavor, or [posting an issue](https://github.com/forestryio/create-static-site/issues) if you think it would be a sensible default feature.
+Is there something missing from _Create Static Site_ that is essential to your workflow?
+Consider [forking the repository](https://github.com/forestryio/create-static-site) to create a new flavor, or [posting an issue](https://github.com/forestryio/create-static-site/issues) if you think it would be a sensible default.
 {{% /tip %}}

 ## The Future of _Create Static Site_

-We are actively looking for help and input on how to make Create Static Site better.
+We are actively looking for help and input on how to make _Create Static Site_ better.
 One thing we want to do is support more static site generators beyond Jekyll and Hugo.

 If you'd like to contribute, [check out the contribution guidelines](https://github.com/forestryio/create-static-site/blob/master/CONTRIBUTING.md) and take a look at the [issues that are actively seeking contributions](https://github.com/forestryio/create-static-site/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).